 9 Causes Of A Sudden Drop In Milk Supply

 The reasons behind a new mom’s sudden low milk supply can vary, depending on her lifestyle, overall health, and wellbeing.
+Some moms even find that one breast produces less milk than the other.

-Still, if you find that you have been doing everything in your power to get your breast milk supply back to normal but it’s not working, speak to a lactation consultant who will be able to help you.
+If you find that you have been doing everything in your power to get your breast milk supply back to normal but it’s not working, speak to a lactation consultant who will be able to help you.

 Stress, whether it be in your personal or professional life, can have a very negative effect on your health in general, including your milk production.